-NAPO will continue working to actively support the passage of this important legislation and to protect the current collective bargaining rights of officers from being eroded.
-We oppose any effort to eliminate language from collective bargaining agreements that protects officer due process during investigations of misconduct.
+In addition to supporting the Public Safety Employer-Employee Cooperation Act (S. 636 / H.R.
+1505), NAPO is working to protect the current collective bargaining rights of officers from being eroded.
+We oppose any effort to eliminate language from collective bargaining agreements that protects officer due process during investigations of misconduct and their ability to bargain over disciplinary and accountability issues.

-STATE AND LOCAL LAW ENFORCEMENT OFFICER BILL OF RIGHTS
+STATE & LOCAL LAW ENFORCEMENT OFFICER BILL OF RIGHTS

 Background: Throughout the country, many states lack coherent guidelines and procedures for law enforcement departments to follow to protect officers' due process rights.
 Sworn law enforcement officers are held to an extremely high standard of personal and professional conduct, due to the enormous responsibilities they exercise.
 However, many officers are denied the same basic due process rights that all other citizens enjoy.
-In approximately fifty percent of the states, officers enjoy some legal protections against false accusations and abusive conduct.
+In approximately fifty percent of the states, officers enjoy some legal protections against false accusations and abuse.
 However, this leaves hundreds of thousands of officers with limited or no due process or who face limitations or retaliation when exercising these rights.